momenso/node-dht-sensor/README.md

 ### Tracing and Debugging

-Verbose output from the module can be enabled by by specifying the `--dht_verbose=true` flag when installing the node via npm.
+Verbose output from the module can be enabled by specifying the `--dht_verbose=true` flag when installing the node via npm.

 ```shell session
 $ npm install node-dht-sensor --dht_verbose=true